django-guardian/django-guardian/docs/develop/testing.rst

 .. image:: https://github.com/django-guardian/django-guardian/workflows/Tests/badge.svg?branch=devel
   :target: https://github.com/django-guardian/django-guardian/actions/workflows/tests.yml

-Recently we have added support for `GitHub Actions`_ so it is even more easy to follow if test fails with new commits.
+We have support for `GitHub Actions`_ to make it easy to follow if test fails with new commits.